framiere/monitoring-demo/README.md

 hello world
 ```

-When outputing to `stdout` and `stderr` docker captures these logs and send to the log bus.
+When outputing to `stdout` and `stderr` docker captures these logs and send them to the log bus.
 A listener listens to logs and store container logs into their own log file.

 In order to know where it's stored just inspect the container with `docker inspect monitoringdemo_example_1` you should see

 ```bash
 $ docker inspect monitoringdemo_example_1